Table of Contents

 Sample Collection and Timing

-For Bronze, Silver, and Gold, you can choose a simple home fingerprick kit, a Tasso device, or a professional clinic visit.
-For Platinum, a clinic or nurse visit is mandatory.
+For Bronze, Silver, and Gold, you can use a home kit, a Tasso device, or visit a clinic.
+For Platinum, a clinic visit is mandatory.
+We recommend taking your sample at 9am.
+This ensures your result is consistent with the baseline used for standard clinical reference ranges.

 Common Result Patterns and What They Might Mean